 The opioid epidemic is a public health emergency that is part of a larger problem of untreated substance use disorder in both rural and urban areas in the United States.
 By drawing on Urban experts from the health, justice, and safety net policy fields, we are uniquely positioned to detect emerging problems and risks, monitor policy changes, and identify and evaluate innovative solutions.
 Our ability to work across disciplines is one of Urban’s key strengths and allows us take a comprehensive approach to tackling this issue on multiple fronts.

 This analysis uses data from the Medical Expenditure Panel Survey–Insurance Component to examine the premiums families could face to maintain coverage for their children in the event of a retrenchment of CHIP and Medicaid eligibility for children.
-We compare the average family premium and average employee contribution toward a family premium across states from 2001 to 2016.
-We present these figures both in nominal dollars and as a share of 200 percent of FPL for a family of four.

 We are analyzing the implications of partial repeal of the Affordable Care Act (ACA) through budget reconciliation, along with the changes proposed by the American Health Care Act and the Better Care Reconciliation Act.